Wedding Guest Dress Code Guide: Complete Resource

 Ah, the great British spring wedding - where you’ll need more outfit changes than a Royal Shakespeare Company production!
 Pop a cosy pashmina in your bag, loves, because our weather has more mood swings than a teenager choosing their GCSE subjects.

-Remember the golden rule: avoid white like you'd avoid making eye contact on the London Underground.
-And while we're at it, steer clear of anything that might photograph as white - unless you fancy being mistaken for a rogue bride in the wedding album!
+Remember the golden rule: avoid white like you’d avoid making eye contact on the London Underground.
+One should not wear white, cream, or ivory unless specified by the couple for an 'all-white' theme.
+And while we’re at it, steer clear of anything that might photograph as white - unless you fancy being mistaken for a rogue bride in the wedding album!

 Speaking of dress codes, do embrace those lovely seasonal touches - think countryside chic rather than Ascot extravaganza (unless specified).
+For a rustic or country wedding, aim for flowy dresses and earthy tones to match the informal atmosphere.
 Earth tones work brilliantly, much like a proper cuppa on a drizzly morning, while florals are as welcome as the first cherry blossoms in Hyde Park.
 Just keep things as properly formal as a queue at Waitrose, darling, unless the happy couple specifically say otherwise.

 The key is to dress like you’re popping to Buckingham Palace, but still be ready to navigate a muddy church path with the grace of a seasoned wellington-boot wearer.
 After all, this is Britain - where we treat our umbrellas like plus-ones and our weather forecasts like creative fiction!